Revalidation Frequently Asked Questions

 You have two further attempts to pass the exam.
-There is an enforced 1-week study period between each retake.
-If during this time your revalidation date has passed you will be suspended by APHA until you pass the exam.
+There is an enforced two-week study period between each retake.
+If, during this time, your revalidation date has passed, you will be suspended by APHA until you pass the exam.
 Whilst suspended you can’t use this OCQ(V).
 If you fail on the third attempt your status for this qualification will be revoked and you will be required to take and pass the full course to regain your OV authorisation.
-If you would like feedback from ISVPS before you retake the exam, please contact them via email: email@example.com.
+If you would like feedback from ISVPS before you retake the exam, please contact them via email: firstname.lastname@example.org.

 There is nothing to stop you from doing your revalidation from outside the country or from home.
 Courses are easy to access; all you need is an internet connection to complete your online learning.
 Provided you can fulfil all the requirements you can also enrol and revalidate early.

 That depends on when you took your last exam.
-Revalidation cycles are now 4 years and have a 6-month window before the revalidation deadline, during which they can be completed without bringing forward the next revalidation date.
+Revalidation cycles are now four years and have a six-month window before the revalidation deadline during which they can be completed without bringing forward the next revalidation date.

 The content of the courses is under constant review by the APHA and will be updated when required.
 In the interim, OVs will be notified of all updates through OV Briefing Notes and technical notices.
 Further information can be found on the APHA website here.